pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 ### Power Apps management

-In the last release we introduced a couple of new commands that allowed you to manage Power Apps and we are not slowing down.
+In the last release we introduced a couple of new commands that allowed you to manage Power Apps apps and we are not slowing down.
 In this release, we added two more commands to give you more control over permission management.

 The first one is the `pa app permission ensure` command that will allow you to assign or update permissions to a Power Apps app.
 Let's check out what is possible.

-For example to add a co-owner permissions for a security group to a Power Apps app simply run:
+For example to add co-owner permissions for a security group to a Power Apps app simply run:

 ```sh
 m365 pa app permission ensure --appName bc9f0a7e-53df-46af-b669-5888bb2f63d0 --groupName Developers --roleName CanEdit
 ```

-Or to share a Power Apps app with everyone in the tenant type:
+Or to share a Power Apps app with everyone in the tenant, use:

 ```sh
 m365 pa app permission ensure --appName bc9f0a7e-53df-46af-b669-5888bb2f63d0 --roleName CanView --tenant